igorauad/gr-dvbs2rx/docs/installation.md

 [PyBOMBS](https://www.gnuradio.org/blog/2016-06-19-pybombs-the-what-the-how-and-the-why/)
 will be provided in the future.

-To build from source, run:
+To build from source, make sure to install the [build dependencies](#build-dependencies) first.
+After that, run:
 ```
 git clone --recursive https://github.com/igorauad/gr-dvbs2rx.git
 cd gr-dvbs2rx/